Avoid These 3 Common Mistakes When Selling Your Business

-Every intelligent business owner has an exit strategy.
-In order to get the best possible price and sell the business with the least amount of risk, it is best to do some planning (or at least thinking) prior to listing the business.
+• In order to get the best possible purchase price with the least amount of risk, it is best to do some planning (or at least thinking) prior to listing and selling one’s business.

 The Better Financials the Better the Purchase Price

-Buyers Seeking SBA Loans Require Financials for Business Sales
+Buyers Seeking SBA Loans Require Clear Financials

-Do Not Overvalue or Undervalue Your Business Sales Price
+Do Not Overvalue or Undervalue the Business

 Many business owners make the mistake of overvaluing or undervaluing their business.
 It is imperative to trust a professional and trust the pricing of your business to an experienced business broker.